Command line basics

 Moving around

 Let’s say I want to move from my “Downloads” directory to my “Documents” directory.
 The command I have to use is cd, short for “change directory”.
 We can use the cd command with the argument for the target directory we want to go to.
-For example, to move to my “Documents” directory
+For example, to move to my “Documents” directory I can use cd with the full path to the directory that I want to change into.
+Since it can become incredibly cumbersome to type entire paths into the shell most terminals use the “tab” key to autocomplete the path.
+So if you start typing ls Do and hit “tab” in your home directory you should see “Documents” and “Downloads” appear as options that can be autocompleted.

 cd /home/gennaro/DocumentsDirectory shortcuts

 The shell has a few shortcuts that make moving around a little easier.
-Running cd without any arguments will bring you back into your home directory.

 touch ~/Downloads/A.txtRedirection

+Another more common way to add contents to a file is using a concept called redirection.
 Redirection is a core concept in Unix pipes.
 It allows you to take the output from one program and use it as input to another program.
-In this example, I’ll take the output from echo and redirect it to the file “A.txt” that we just created.

 echo "This is a new line in the file" >> ~/Downloads/A.txt

 echo "Here is another new line in the file" >> ~/Downloads/A.txtThe >> took the output of the echo command and inserted it as a new line in “A.txt”.
 Importantly, >> appended these lines into “A.txt”.
-If I were instead to use > like
+If I were instead to use > like:

-echo "This will replace the current contents of A.txt" > ~/Downloads/A.txt“A.txt” will be overwritten with the new contents.
-The final essential redirection operator is the pipe |.
-The pipe lets you take the output from one program and use it as input to another.
+The final essential operator is the pipe |.
+The pipe lets you take the output (stdout) from one program and use it as input (stdin - “standard in”) to another.
 I’ll show an example of this later.
+The pipe operator technically handles streams differently from the other redirection operators but for our purposes imagine it as moving data from one program into the next.

 Displaying the content of files